-Perhaps the biggest drawback of nonstick cookware: You can't use high heat, so you won't ever get a nice crust on a steak or other meat.
-It simply won't produce a good Maillard reaction that adds so much flavor to your food.
+Perhaps the biggest drawback of nonstick cookware: You can't use high heat, so it's hard to get nice crust on a steak or brown other foods.
+It simply won't produce that good Maillard reaction that adds so much flavor to your food.

-And because you're going to have a tough time getting a crust on anything, you're not going to have any crispy bits of flavor left to make a pan sauce.
+And because you're going to have a tough time getting anything nicely browned, you're not going to have many crispy bits of flavor left to make a pan sauce.

-The ability to get good browning and not have to worry about pans taking a "beating" from metal utensils far outweighs any potential advantage of using nonstick pans for daily cookware.
+In our opinion, the ability to get good browning outweighs any potential advantage of using nonstick pans for daily cookware.

 Maybe you're trying to save a few calories by using nonstick cookware because you want to avoid adding fat to a pan.
-But the body needs fats to absorb certain nutrients--and good fats are actually very healthy.
+But the body needs fats to absorb certain nutrients--and good fats are actually a necessity for good health.
 So nutritionally speaking, you're better off using a few teaspoons of olive oil or avocado oil in a stainless pan and cutting those calories elsewhere.
 The payoff for a few extra calories is better nutrition--and much better taste.

 Nonstick isn't good for browning food or getting a nice crust on, well, anything.
 The nonstick surface isn't conducive to browning, and neither medium heat (the highest setting that's safe with PTFE cookware).

 We at Rational Kitchen aren't huge fans of nonstick cookware, but we understand that many people are.
 We hope we've dispelled some persistent myths about nonstick cookware and shed some light on how to buy wisely and get the safety and healthiness you're looking for.
 When you're shopping, go deeper than the marketing jargon because it may not tell you what you really want to know.